 American Legion ADA Improvements / Building Enhancements- 63 South Main Street.
 The project will consist of constructing a new handicap entrance with elevator as well as the rehabilitation of two toilet facilities for handicap use.
 It will also include the installation of new doors with handicap operators, split-system air conditioning and, repairs to the existing main entrance.
+The project includes a new parking lot behind the Legion.
 The updates will allow the Legion to serve the aging veteran population as well as other aging members of the Homer population to have increased access to public spaces, activities, and events.

-Sponsors - Francis Ritter, Brenda Macintosh-Clark, Paul Powers - The

-American Legion NY Burns-McCauliffe Post 465, Inc.
+Sponsors - Francis Ritter, Brenda Macintosh-Clark, Paul Powers - The American Legion NY Burns-McCauliffe Post 465, Inc.

-- Total Project Cost \$220,000
+- Total Project Cost \$409,530

-- Requested DRI Amount \$220,000 (100%)
+- Requested DRI Amount \$409,530 (100%)

 - Other funding sources None identified